Walter Siegmeister: Communes

 He founded several fruitarian or vegetarian utopian communes.
 He led colonists of these communes to join with false promises, in one instance claiming his Brazil commune would be safe from radiation after an atomic war; this was not true.
 He got into trouble after he sold "questionable health products" using the US postal system, and an assistant at one of his communes admitted they would sell farm animal feed at much higher prices claiming it was health food.'
 A 1930s commune he ran on an island near Panama banned sex, drinking water, getting haircuts, and romance.

 He went to Ecuador in 1941 where he met John Wierlo (pen-name: Johnny Lovewisdom, aka "the Hermit Saint of the Andes") who had arrived in 1940, where they spoke of plans for a paradisian utopia and a super-race in the Ecuadorean jungle.
 He was also interested in eugenics and attempted to create a "master race" through selective breeding in the jungles of Ecuador.

 Later life and death

-On returning to the USA, Siegmeister, now called Robert Raymond, continued to sell his books, before returning to South America.
+On returning to the US, Siegmeister, now called Robert Raymond, continued to sell his books, before returning to South America.
 Walter moved to Brazil in 1955 or 1956, in order to buy land and create a super-race.
 In Brazil, he renewed his interest in aliens, Atlantis, UFOs, tunnels and the Hollow Earth concept.
 Siegmeister believed Brazil contained the entrances to the tunnels leading to the Hollow Earth.
 Siegmeister died of pneumonia in 1965.